selbekk/calidators/README.md

 Validates that a field only contains numeric characters.

-Validates against numbers and strings only.
+Validates against all value types.

 An optional strict parameter disallows type conversion.